xkawi/react-universal-saga-modular/README.md

 2. scroll all the way down and click "Load More"

 3. Visit another username (e.g. someone), and back to the previous username (e.g. xkawi).
-You will notice that, the list will be more than 50 repos.
-Without persistence, the repo list will always set to 30 when componentWillMount().
-In this case, Redux Persist is in action, and it restores back whatever data that are stored in browser local storage, and merge them with the initialState from server-side rendering.
-The bulk of the logic can be found at `src > client.js`.
+You will notice at Redux DevTools panel, the @@INIT action contains all previous user entities and repos restored from browser local storage.
+You can then write your own logic anywhere to use these restored data.
+The bulk of the logic for this can be found at `src > client.js`.

 ## Testing